Feppeli/Feppeli/README.md

 # hey 🖖
 My name is Felipe Teixeira 👦< br >.

-I'm a science computer student.
+I'm a sComputer Science student.

 I'm passionante about WEB and Mobile Develope, Always open to new chalenge and ready to face changes.